hex2f/vib/README.md

 # V iOS Bundler
-A generic utility to bundle and sign iOS binaries.
+A generic utility to bundle and sign iOS binaries without using Xcode on macOS.

 ## Building